Women's 100 metres world record progression

 Women's 100 metres world record progression as ratified by the International Association of Athletics Federations.
 For greater legibility, times which equal the record in the same calendar year are not shown.
 An asterisk indicates that the zero wind measurement is disputed.

-The first world record in the 100 metres sprint for women was recognised by the Fédération Sportive Féminine Internationale (FSFI) in 1922.
+The first world record in the 100 metres for women was recognised by the Fédération Sportive Féminine Internationale (FSFI) in 1922.
 The FSFI was absorbed by the International Association of Athletics Federations (IAAF) in 1936.
-The current record is 10.49 seconds set by Florence Griffith-Joyner in 1988.
+The current record is 10.49 seconds set by Florence Griffith Joyner in 1988.

 To June 21, 2009, the IAAF (and the FSFI before it) have ratified 43 world records in the event.